Image analysis (ENVI)

 MADIS - Multispectral Airborne Digital Imaging System

-MADIS is a four camera digital imaging system developed by SPAN to provide CSU researchers with a means of capturing digital images from an airborne platform.
+MADIS is a four camera digital imaging system developed by SPAN to provide Charles Sturt researchers with a means of capturing digital images from an airborne platform.

 HADIS - Hyperspectral Airborne Digital Imaging System